xuan-liang/ShinyApps/README.md

 * Hypothesis Testing (https://ebsmonash.shinyapps.io/HypothesisTest/)

-The correposnindg R codes are available in each folder.
+The corresponding R codes are available in each folder.